OVOD-Agent: A Markov-Bandit Framework for Proactive Visual Reasoning and Self-Evolving Detection: Experiments

 All models are evaluated using four metrics: RM loss stability, action entropy, and downstream detection accuracy (AP and AP$_r$).
 Action entropy reflects the diversity and uncertainty of the learned policy—higher entropy indicates richer exploration, while lower values suggest overconfident or mode-collapsed behavior.

-Results in Table~\ref{tab4} show that the Markov--Bandit variant reduces RM loss variance from \textbf{0.037} to \textbf{0.028}, indicating more stable reward training.
-It also increases action entropy (1.41 → \textbf{1.55}), suggesting more balanced exploration.
-These improvements translate into consistent downstream gains on LVIS minival, with AP rising from 38.2 → \textbf{39.4} and AP$_r$ from 19.0 → \textbf{20.3}.
-These gains account for part of the overall improvement observed in the full OVOD-Agent, which additionally incorporates UCB exploration and Visual-CoT reasoning.
-This demonstrates that explicit Markov-state modeling acts as an effective structural regularizer that stabilizes reward learning and contributes meaningfully to final detection performance.
+Results in Table~\ref{tab4} show that incorporating the KL-based transition regularization reduces RM loss variance from \textbf{0.037} to \textbf{0.028}, indicating more stable reward training.
+It also increases action entropy (1.41 $\rightarrow$ \textbf{1.55}), suggesting that the transition prior prevents the policy from collapsing into local modes and encourages more balanced exploration.
+These improvements translate into consistent downstream gains on LVIS minival, with AP rising from 38.2 $\rightarrow$ \textbf{39.4} and AP$_r$ from 19.0 $\rightarrow$ \textbf{20.3}.
+This validates that explicit Markov-state modeling, acting as a structural regularizer, effectively stabilizes reward learning and contributes meaningfully to final detection performance.